Coherent six-functor formalisms: Pro vs Solid: Introduction

 \item $\TopMod(A)$: the category of topological $A$-modules. \item $\TopMod(A)^{\cgwh}$: the full subcategory of $\TopMod(A)$ consisting of those objects with compactly generated weakly Hausdorff underlying topological spaces. \item $\TopMod(A)^\delta$: the full subcategory of $\TopMod(A)$ consisting of those objects with discrete underlying topological spaces.
-It is canonically equivalent to $\Mod(A)$. \item $\LCA$: the category of locally compact Hausdorff abelian groups. \item $\Pro\cC$: the category of pro-objects in $\cC$ (indexed by any filtered category $I$).
-We follow the same definition as in \cite[\S A.2]{AM}. \begin{itemize} \item By \cite[A. Corollary 3.2]{AM}, any morphism between two objects $``\lim_i"X_i,``\lim_j"Y_j$ in $\Pro\cC$ can be represented by a levelwise morphism with the same index category. \item The Yoneda functor identifies $\Pro\cC$ as a full subcategory of the functor category ${\rm Fun}(\cC,\Set)$. \end{itemize} \item $\Pro^{\ML}\cC$, when $\cC$ admits kernels and cokernels (so that images are defined): the full subcategory of $\Pro\cC$ consisting of pro-systems satisfying the Mittag-Leffler condition.
-Namely, a pro-system $``\lim_I X_i"\in\Pro\cC$ lies in $\Pro^{\ML}\cC$ if and only if for any $i\in I$, there exists a $j\in I$ such that for all $l\ge j$, $\phi_{li}(X_i)=\phi_{ji}(X_j)$ holds. ($\phi_{ji}:X_j\ra X_i$ refers to the structure maps in the pro-system.) \item $\Pro_{\rm t.o.}\Mod(A):$ the full subcategory of $\Pro\cC$ generated by those pro-objects with totally ordered index categories. \item $\Pro_\N\cC$: the full subcategory of $\Pro\cC$ generated by $\N$-indexed pro-objects. \begin{itemize} \item By \cite[A. Corollary 3.2]{AM} and the fact that $\N\times \N\simeq \N$, any morphism between two objects $``\lim_i"X_i,``\lim_j"Y_j$ in $\Pro_\N\cC$ is represented by a levelwise morphism, i.e., an object in $\Pro_\N\Hom_{\cC}(X_i,Y_i)$ \end{itemize} \item $\Ind\cC$: the category of ind-objects in $\cC$.
-By definition, it is $(\Pro\cC^{\op})^{\op}.$ \item $\Ind_\N\cC$: the full subcategory of $\Ind\cC$ generated by $\N$-indexed ind-objects. \item $\Proj_\kappa$: the site of extremally disconnected profinite sets of size $<\kappa$ with covers given by finite families of jointly surjective maps. \item $\Prof_\kappa$: the site of profinite sets of size $<\kappa$ with covers given by finite families of jointly surjective maps. \item $\Cond(A):=\colim_\kappa \Cond_\kappa(A)$: the category of condensed $A$-modules as defined in \cite[p.
-15]{CS} \item $\Solid(A)$ (where $A$ is a finite type $\Z$-algebra): the abelian category of solid $A$-modules as defined in \cite[Proposition 7.5(i)]{CS} under the notation $\Mod_A^{\rm cond}$.
+It is canonically equivalent to $\Mod(A)$. \item $\LCA$: the category of locally compact Hausdorff abelian groups. \item $\Pro\cC$: the category of pro-objects in $\cC$ (indexed by any filtered category).
+We follow the same definition as in \cite[\S A.2]{AM}. \begin{itemize} \item By \cite[A. Corollary 3.2]{AM}, any morphism between two objects $``\lim_i"X_i,``\lim_j"Y_j$ in $\Pro\cC$ can be represented by a levelwise morphism with the same index category. \item The Yoneda functor identifies $\Pro\cC$ as a full subcategory of the functor category ${\rm Fun}(\cC,\Set)^{\op}$. \end{itemize} \item $\Pro^{\ML}\cC$, when $\cC$ admits kernels and cokernels (so that images are defined): the full subcategory of $\Pro\cC$ consisting of pro-systems satisfying the Mittag-Leffler condition.
+Namely, a pro-system $``\lim_I X_i"\in\Pro\cC$ lies in $\Pro^{\ML}\cC$ if and only if for any $i\in I$, there exists a $j\in I$ such that for all $l\ge j$, $\Im(\phi_{li})=\Im(\phi_{ji})$ holds. ($\phi_{ji}:X_j\ra X_i$ refers to the structure maps in the pro-system.) \item $\Pro_{\N}\cC$: the full subcategory of $\Pro\cC$ generated by $\N^\op$-indexed pro-objects. \begin{itemize} \item By possibly interleaving the indices of $j\in \N$, any morphism between two objects $``\lim_i"X_i,``\lim_j"Y_j$ in $\Pro_{\N}\cC$ is represented by a levelwise morphism, i.e., an object in $\Pro_{\N}\Hom_{\cC}(X_i,Y_i)$ \end{itemize} \item $\Ind\cC$: the category of ind-objects in $\cC$.
+By definition, it is $(\Pro\cC^{\op})^{\op}.$ \item $\Ind_\N\cC$: the full subcategory of $\Ind\cC$ generated by $\N$-indexed ind-objects. \item $\Proj_\kappa$: the site of extremally disconnected profinite sets of size $<\kappa$ with covers given by finite families of jointly surjective maps. \item $\Prof_\kappa$: the site of profinite sets of size $<\kappa$ with covers given by finite families of jointly surjective maps. \item $\Cond:=\colim_\kappa \Cond_\kappa$: the category of condensed sets as defined in \cite[p.
+15]{CS}.
+Similarly, $\Cond(A):=\colim_\kappa \Cond_\kappa(A)$ is the category of condensed $A$-modules, etc. \item $\Cond^{\qs}$, $\Cond(A)^{\qs}$, etc.: the full subcategory of condensed sets / $A$-modules / etc. whose underlying condensed set is quasiseparated. \item $\Solid(A)$ (where $A$ is a finite type $\Z$-algebra): the abelian category of solid $A$-modules as defined in \cite[Proposition 7.5(i)]{CS} under the notation $\Mod_A^{\rm cond}$.
 It is a full subcategory of $\Cond(A)$. \item $D(\Solid(A))$ or $D(A_\bbox)$ (where $A$ is a finite type $\Z$-algebra): the derived category of solid $A$-modules. \item $D(\cA)$ (where $\cA$ is an analytic ring as defined in \cite[Definition 7.4]{CS}): the derived category of solid $\cA$-modules. \end{itemize}